Answers about getting started, pricing, your boat dashboard, sailing conditions, and troubleshooting.

 Click "Get started" on the homepage or go directly to the onboarding page.
 You'll walk through a quick setup: enter your boat details (name, make, keel type, draft), add your sails, and create your account.
 Payment is handled securely through Stripe.

-Annual subscribers who join from 1 July 2026 through the first launch year earn the Plank Owner designation — a naval tradition for crew members present when a ship is first commissioned.
-It's our way of recognizing founding supporters of MySailingPlan.
+Annual subscribers who join starting 1 July 2026 through the first launch year earn the Plank Owner designation — a naval tradition for crew members present when a ship is first commissioned.
+It's our way of recognizing founding supporters.

 You can cancel anytime from your account settings.
 Your paid features remain active until the end of your current billing period.
 Payments are handled through Stripe, so you can also manage your subscription directly through the Stripe customer portal.